zabbix/ansible-collection/roles/zabbix_agent/README.md

 **Note**: This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.

-Soon this role will be extended with additional functionality to add deployed target devices to Zabbix monitoring system.
-Check collection's page for release plan.

 Table of contents
 -----------------
 <!--ts-->